 An authenticator is something that a Holder controls that is used to prove that the Holder has retained control over an issued credential.
-There are three types of authenticators:
+There are 3 types of authenticators:

-- Something the Holder has34 (e.g., a cryptographic key or a one-time-password). - Something the Holder knows35 (e.g., a password, a response to a challenge question). - Something the Holder is or does36 (e.g., face, fingerprints, retinas, keyboard stroke timing, gait).
+- Something the Holder has (e.g., a cryptographic key or a one-timepassword).
+This is similar to physical possession confirmation used by Identity Verification. - Something the Holder knows (i.e., knowledge-based authenticators [KBAs]) (e.g., a password, a response to a challenge question).
+This is similar to knowledge-based confirmation used by Identity Verification. - Something the Holder is or does (e.g., face, fingerprints, retinas, keyboard stroke timing, gait).
+This is similar to biological or behavioural characteristic confirmation used by Identity Verification.